joferkington/geo_image_processing_tutorial/README.md

 ```

 or select the environment when starting anaconda from the gui launcher.
 After
-that, you'd launch `jupyter` and select the first notebook in this tutorial.
+that, you'd launch `jupyter notebook` and select the first notebook in this
+tutorial.

 Manual Setup
 ------------